kayuksel/alphaquant_fx/README.md

-# LLM-Driven Scientific Discovery Technical Strategies for Forex
+# LLM-Driven Discovery of Technical Strategies for Forex

 ## Overview